Hormone Replacement Therapy for Menopause

 - Cancer (such as breast, uterine, or endometrial)

 What Are the Side Effects of Hormone Replacement Therapy?

-- Breast tenderness
+- Breast swelling or tenderness

 - Mood changes

 How Do I Know If Hormone Replacement Therapy Is Right for Me?

 Your doctor can help you weigh the pros and cons and suggest choices based on your age, your family's medical history, and your personal medical history.